jasonmacduffie/isles-of-maga/story.md

 ### Before 1E (before colonization by the four human-like races)

 Before the arrival of Dwarves, Elves, Humans, and Halflings, there is strong evidence that Maga was under the rule of a powerful Orcish civilization.
-This is evidenced by the presence of the Orcish alphabet among the languages of Goblins, Gnomes, Kobolds, as well as the Trolls and Ogres sharing the language of Orcs.
+This is evidenced by the presence of the Orcish alphabet among the languages of Goblins and Gnomes, as well as the huge number of monsters that share the language of Orcs entirely.
 Furthermore, there are ancient ruins that have a distinct Orcish architecture.
 However, the Orcs did not keep a history of their civilization, so very little is known about it.
 The arrival of the human-like races did not disrupt their civilization; it had collapsed into the tribal society that is seen among Orcs up to the 5th era some time before that, for reasons that may never be known.

 ### 1E: The First Era